alekseispolysov/BowStalCraft-Website/README.md

 python -m venv venv
 ```

-**Important: the virtual environment name should be venv, otherwise you will have conflicts with paths in execution code bellow**
+**Important: the virtual environment name should be venv, otherwise you will have conflicts with paths in execution code below**

 Then activate your virtual environment:
 ```